At a glance

 Some massage and alternative therapy options out there are safe under certain conditions though, and that can be lovely and relaxing for a mum-to-be, but it’s important to ensure these therapies are carried out by a qualified practitioner.

-By now, your bump is likely to become visible and you may start to have a hunch whether you should be shopping for blue or pink babygrows, but can you really know?
+By now, your bump is likely to become visible and you may start to have a hunch whether you're having a boy or girl, but can you really know?

 The answer to this is no. Until you get the opportunity to ask the sonographer to sex your child at your scan (and it is very unlikely they will be able to tell before your anomaly scan at 18-21 weeks anyway), you've really got no way of knowing for sure until d-day.
 After all, even sonographers sometimes get it wrong.
 This doesn't mean you can't enjoy having your own ideas and also have a bit of fun guessing with a few old wives' tales that may or may not turn out to be right, let’s face it, you have a 50 50 chance of getting it right!